satishthulva/sylenium-framework/README.md

 ### :triangular_flag_on_post: Running user interface tests?
 When executing your tests it is highly recommended to encompass them as part of a CI pipeline.
 If your

-- placeholder A
+- placeholder
-- placeholder B
+- placeholder
-- placeholder C
+- placeholder

 ### :triangular_flag_on_post: Running service or api tests?

-- placeholder A
+- placeholder
-- placeholder B
+- placeholder
-- placeholder C
+- placeholder

 ### :triangular_flag_on_post: How can I configure slack?
 As of default, slack will output total test pass percentage, and names of tests which fail in real time.
 This is easily configured by doing the following: